 Falling Creek’s outdoor adventure program offers opportunities for campers to experience activities they may not be able to do at home in the areas of backpacking, mountain biking, river kayaking and canoeing, and rock climbing.
 Campers participate in “preps”, in-camp, for an area of interest to qualify them to be able to sign-up for adventures in and out-of-camp.
-Adventures may be one day or multiple days with camping throughout beautiful western North Carolina.
+Adventures may be one day or multiple days with camping throughout beautiful western North Carolina and beyond.
 Campers progress in the adventure activities based on their skill development and trips are designed for different skill levels.

 Preps and trips are announced regularly and campers who sign up will opt out of their regularly scheduled activities during the time they are participating in the outdoor adventure.
 The boys learn about outdoor adventure opportunities on the first day of camp and are encouraged to try something new.
 Many boys discover a lifelong passion for a sport by participating in the adventure program!

 Junior Camp Session Activities

 Junior Camp session campers follow a structured schedule with their counselors and cabinmates consisting of over 15 traditional camp activities throughout the week.